Our Hackensack Divorce Lawyers Are Here for You

 Getting a divorce is not simple or easy.
 Every divorce is different, as you can imagine, because the people involved are different, the issues to resolve are different, and circumstances of the marriage and family are different.
 There are some divorces that are amicable (friendly uncoupling) and there are others where you think you are watching the movie War of the Roses 2.0.
 Most divorces fall in the middle of those two spectrums, however.

-The Bergen County divorce attorneys at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC can handle all legal hurdles to help you get through the process as smoothly as possible.
+The Bergen County divorce attorneys at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC can handle all legal hurdles to help you get through the process as smoothly as possible.
 We will educate you about your legal rights and what you should do to protect yourself from getting railroaded by your spouse or the legal system.
 If your situation is complicated, we are tough litigators who have built a strong reputation for handling difficult and fact-specific cases.
 We thrive on untangling complicated matters.

 Call us today at 201-880-9770 for your confidential consultation to see how we can help you and your family through this process so everyone can begin to heal and rebuild for a better future.